 – reflecting on the impact of their own power, position, and privilege within a system

-– engaging in group therapy
+– engaging in their own personal therapy

 1. What is the duration of the program?

-6 months – September 2021 to February 2022.
+6 months – October 2023 to March 2024.

 2. What is the application and selection process?

 3. Who can join UNREAD?

 4. What are the topics covered during the program?

 5. Does participating in UNREAD ensure employment at HNI post-completion?

 6. Do I have to pay for the program?

-We have done our best to keep the program fee at the lowest end possible.
+We have done our best to keep the fee at the lowest end possible.
 As there are no external sources of funding to support this program as yet, we are unable to offer any scholarships.

 7. Do I have to relocate for the program?

 8. Does UNREAD qualify me as a psychotherapist?

 9. What are the timings of the program?

 Your time at UNREAD will be structured across 5 days a week.
 Most of the learning spaces will be accommodated between Mon-Fri from 08:30 AM – 08:30 PM with breaks through the day.
-Since HNI works 7 days a week between 8:30 AM-8:30 PM, certain spaces such as assessments and other ongoing programs like the community awareness events, alternative large group, webinars and occasional informal meetings happen over the weekend as well.
+Since HNI works 7 days a week between 8:30 AM-8:30 PM, certain spaces such as assessments and other ongoing programs like the community awareness events, alternative large group, webinars, and occasional informal meetings happen over the weekend as well.
 There is enough space for each participant to design their own week outside of the regular weekly spaces.

-10. Can I participate in UNREAD in parts (e.g. specific modules)?
+10. Can I participate in UNREAD in parts?

 11. Can I participate in UNREAD while pursuing my job or college?